Engee documentation

 behavior setting 1 en

 • Inline — only numeric literals and expressions of the same numbers are inserted directly into the code and do not get into modelname_P.
-Any parameters specified by the variable name or the variable expression remain configurable and fall into modelname_P.
+Any parameters specified by the variable name or by an expression with a variable remain configurable and fall into modelname_P.

 • Tunable — all parameters, including numeric ones, are placed in modelname_P; numeric values are not inline.